If I had to give you a yes or no answer, I’d say that no, vegan protein powder does not cause kidney stones, especially for most vegan powders.

 Keep in mind that the issues only appear in high protein diets.
-At low-medium amounts of protein, the science shows that there is no significant risk difference between plant and animal protein sources.
+At low-medium amounts of protein, the science shows that there is no significant risk difference between plant and animal protein sources (5).

 Unless you’re eating a ton of protein over a long period of time, most people will never have an issue.

-So how does this relate to vegan protein powder?
-If you’re consuming an extremely high amount of protein, you could still be at risk of kidney stones (science isn’t clear when it comes to plant proteins here).
+If you’re consuming an extremely high amount of protein, you could still be at risk of kidney stones (the science isn’t clear when it comes to plant proteins here).
 However, you’re likely at a lower risk than if you were supplementing whey protein.